nimitadesh/rare-insight/README.md

 3. Git CLI: https://docs.github.com/en/get-started/getting-started-with-git/set-up-git
 4. MongoDB Account: https://www.mongodb.com/

-If you run into any issues with the following steps, please feel free to reach out to Nimita Deshpande (nimitadesh) or Nirranjan Akilan (n2akilan458) on Discord to receive further assistance!
+If you run into any issues with the following steps, please feel free to reach out to Nimita Deshpande (nimitadesh0612@gmail.com) to receive further assistance!

 ## 1. Cloning the repo locally